NewburghCat/Mobile-Data-Classification/README.md

 ## Limitations & Next Steps

-Lack of information for data source.
+Lack of information from data source.

 ### For further information

-For any additional questions, please contact **email**
+For any additional questions, please contact **jodyann.bradford@gmail.com**